 Remove the old seasoning

-To remove the layer of old seasoning on you cast iron, lye is a tried and true method that works.
+To remove the layer of old seasoning on your cast iron, lye is a tried and true method that works.
 Lye is the common name of sodium hydroxide and it does a great job of stripping away the polymerized oil coating on your cookware.
 Be very careful working with lye, though, as it will cause serious chemical burns if it touches your skin.
 Wear thick rubber gloves and safety glasses any time you work with lye.

 Pure lye can be purchased at hardware stores.
 Add one pound of lye to five gallons of water.
 Add the lye slowly, like snow falling onto a pond.
 The solution will get hot, up to 200 degrees, as the water and lye react.
 Be sure to always add lye to water and never water to lye, as it can cause what’s known as the volcano effect.
-This means that the lye will form a crust on the water, pressure will build up, and a little volcano of lye solution will burst out splashing all that caustic goodness on anything nearby.
+This means that the lye will form a crust on the water, the pressure will build up, and a little volcano of lye solution will burst out splashing all that caustic goodness on anything nearby.

 Now, submerge your pan into this solution and let it sit for 24 hours.
-A five gallon bucket with a lid works great for this, because you can cover it for safety.
+A five-gallon bucket with a lid works great for this because you can cover it for safety.
 After your pan has soaked, give it a good scrub with a scrubbing pad.
 You should easily be able to remove your seasoning, but if not just repeat the process by soaking for another 24 hours.

-You can also use oven cleaner…and that’s what I do:
+You can also use oven cleaner… and that’s what I do: